RBSC/Carnivore2Plus/Firmware/Backup/readme_firmware.txt

  - MSX Audio firmware and BIOS

-Later, more firmware versions may become available with additional features and sound card support..
+Later, more firmware versions may become available with additional features and sound card support.
 Each firmware set consists of a BIN, CRC and ROM file.
 Please do not edit or delete any of those files!

 To start using the newly-uploaded firmware and BIOS please power off your computer